tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Sequence number verification SHOULD be performed using the following sliding window procedure, borrowed from Section 3.4.3 of {{RFC4303}}.

-The received packet counter for a session MUST be initialized to zero when that session is established.
+The received record counter for a session MUST be initialized to zero when that session is established.
 For each received record, the receiver MUST verify that the record contains a sequence number that does not duplicate the sequence number of any other record received during the lifetime of the session.
-This check SHOULD happen after deprotecting the packet; otherwise the packet discard might itself serve as a timing channel for the record number.
+This check SHOULD happen after deprotecting the record; otherwise the record discard might itself serve as a timing channel for the record number.
 Note that decompressing the records number is still a potential timing channel for the record number, though a less powerful one than whether it was deprotected.